dianakorka/Data-Science-in-R/rfile/LISS-data.md

 ```

 With the code below we read panel data year by year, starting with 2023
-and keep only the variables of interest: propensity to vote and
+and until 2019 and keep only the variables of interest: propensity to
-political orientation.
+vote and political orientation.
+The data cleaning for the set of
+covariates is done separately as data comes from a different file.

-We also keep age as this is included in the dataset and may be useful as
+We also keep age, as this is included in the Politics and Values Section
-a covariate.
+and may be useful as a covariate.

-We start with the 2023 panel data and then apply the same trabsformation
+We start with the 2023 panel data and then apply the same
-to the 2022-2019 data.
+transformations to the 2022-2019 data.

 ### Data transformation step by step for 2023 panel data